mgiri01/HetMed-Experiments/THIRD_PARTY_NOTICES.md

 ### PyTorch Geometric

-Parts of the multiplex-network model design, including the relation-wise graph convolution and DMGI training formulation, are based on or substantially adapted from the PyTorch Geometric DMGI example at https://github.com/pyg-team/pytorch_geometric/blob/master/examples/hetero/dmgi_unsup.py and use
+Parts of the multiplex-network implementation, including the relation-specific graph convolutions, corruption procedure, summary computation, discriminator loss, and consensus regularization, are based on or substantially adapted from PyTorch Geometric’s DMGI example.
+The implementation also uses torch_geometric.nn.GCNConv.
-`torch_geometric.nn.GCNConv`.

 - Project: <https://github.com/pyg-team/pytorch_geometric>
 - License: MIT